lnmei/DH150-2020W/assignment05/README.md

 * Education: currently studying to earn a Bachelor degree in neuroscience
 * Job: works part-time on campus and as a lab assistant

+#### Reading Habits

+* reads when she can in between her busy student schedule
+* is picky about which books she will read; has specific pet peeves (i.e. hates 1st person narrator)
+* lives a very active lifestyle and is frequently out of the house
+* likes listening to audiobooks during commute time; otherwise likes ebooks for reading on her phone
+* likes to discuss books she has read with friends

 #### Motivations and Needs

+* wants to find books to read based on specific criteria
+* get and keep track of multiple recommendations that she can quickly refer to when starting a new book
+* read as a hobby to relax and learn in her free time, and to discuss with friends

 #### Goals

+* keep track of books she wants to read to refer to quickly
+* have an easy way to check how to obtain a book to read in digital format
+* find books that match her particular and strict preferences

 #### Challenges

+* difficult to find books that fit her tastes and has already read all books by the authors she likes
+* is very busy and doesn't want to frequently look for book recommendations

 #### Empathy Map